ysard/mi_remote_database/README.md

         # 1 of them or both can be used later.

-    With **these ids & names you will be able to export codes for a specific devic or brande**, like shown in the next section.
+    With **these ids & names you will be able to export codes for a specific device or brand**, like shown in the next section.
     Other formats can be easily implemented by someone who needs it.

 - Filtering brand and key names is possible by using `--brands` and